COMMUNITY & ENVIRONMENT - Reporting & Actions

 About the scoring

-A score of 10 is given if the company has a publicly described programme or initiative showing that they are working actively to contribute positively to the wider community, with a particular focus on advancing children’s rights.
-Internal programmes can include, e.g.:
+A score of 10 is given if the company has a publicly described action showing that they are working actively to contribute positively to the wider community, with a particular focus on advancing children’s rights.
+Internal actions can include, e.g.:

 - The company’s own foundation/charity organisation (or one with other companies in the same group) which runs community or environment programmes